 Welcome to GoFundMe!
-Read on to learn the tried and true steps to creating a campaign you will be proud to share, and one that donors will be moved to donate to.
+Keep reading to learn the tried and tested steps to creating a campaign that you’ll be proud to share and donors will be inspired to donate to.

 1. Make Your GoFundMe Look Its Best